Meghan Markle Calls Her First Child a Dream During Royal Baby's Debut

 As for their plans for the rest of the day, the two are expected to introduce their son to Queen Elizabeth II and Prince Philip.

-"We just bumped into the Duke as we walked by which was so nice.
+"We just bumped into the Duke as we were walking by which was so nice.
 So, it'll be a nice moment to introduce the baby to more family, and my mom is with us, as well."

 When asked if the parents would be willing to give the world a glimpse of the little one's face, Harry joked, "He's already got a little bit of facial hair, as well.
 Wonderful!"